rabanti-github/TaskRunner/README.md

 # TaskRunner
 Task Runner is a simple Windows command line tool to execute several tasks controlled by XML config files, such as deleting files, terminate processes, deleting registry entries, write logfile entries or execute programs.

-<b>Please have a look into the <a href="../../wiki">Wiki</a> for more information.</b>
+<b>Please have a look at the <a href="../../wiki">Wiki</a> for more information.</b>

 **Purpose**
 ----------------------
 <b>Preamble</b>

 It was a nice Sunday in July 2017 when I suddenly noticed that <code>&lt;Insert your favorite Foe Application&gt;</code> changed something after the last update.
 The <code>&lt;FoeApp&gt;</code> hooked itself into the Windows auto-start and the option to disable this seemed to be broken.
 The only way to prevent the auto-start of <code>&lt;FoeApp&gt;</code> was to use one of the obvious Windows optimization utilities or to delete an entry in the Windows registry under <i>HKCU\Software\Microsoft\Windows\CurrentVersion\Run</i>.
-But <code>&lt;FoeApp&gt;</code> did not care!
+However, <code>&lt;FoeApp&gt;</code> did not care!
 After starting the app, the registry entry was there again!
 After fiddling around, I decided to write a small utility to delete this registry entry on each logoff.
-And while developing, I added further features to my utility, because there are enough <code>&lt;FoeApps&gt;</code> out there with various misbehaviors.
+Moreover, while developing, I added further features to my utility, because there are enough <code>&lt;FoeApps&gt;</code> out there with various misbehaviors.

 <b>How to use</b>